-Scholarship of Teaching - the use of evidence to facilitate learning; the scholarship of teaching also involves identifying a problem, teaching strategies, and making teaching and learning public through self-reflection, peer review, and the dissemination of work.
+Scholarship of Teaching.
+Defined as the use of evidence to facilitate learning; the scholarship of teaching also involves identifying a problem, teaching strategies, and making teaching and learning public through self-reflection, peer review, and the dissemination of work.
+The following are examples of this category:

 - Classroom and clinical teaching

 - Evaluation of the efficacy of a nursing program

-- Writing a nursing textbook
+- Writing or reviewing a nursing textbook

 - Writing a standardized nursing exam

 - Publishing new teaching methods

 - Mentoring nursing peers

 - Developing or revising a course

 - Developing a video or resource for a course or curriculum

 - Developing a nursing assessment system

 - Conducting a study to evaluate the effectiveness of learning strategy

 - Publishing a study regarding teaching methodology